xluciadh/bio-volumentations/README.md

 ### Example: Transforming Multiple Images of the Same Target Type

-Although there are only three target types, you can input an arbitrary number of images to any transformation.
-To achieve this, you have to define the value of the `targets` argument when creating a `Compose` object.
+You can input arbitrary number of inputs to any transformation.
+To achieve this, you have to define the keywords for the individual inputs when creating the `Compose` object.

-The value of `targets` must be a list with exactly 3 items: a list with keys of `image`-type targets, a list with keys of `mask`-type targets, and a list with keys of `float_mask`-type targets.
-The specified keys will then be used to input the images to the transformation call as well as to extract the transformed images from the outputted dictionary.
+The specified keywords will then be used to input the images to the transformation call as well as to extract the transformed images from the outputted dictionary.

+Specifically, you can define `image`-type target keywords using the `img_keywords` parameter - its value must be a tuple of strings, each string representing a single keyword.
+Similarly, there are `mask_keywords`, `fmask_keywords`, `value_keywords`, and `keypoints_keywords` parameters for the respective target types.

+Importantly, there must always be an `image`-type target with the keyword `'image'`.
-The keys can be any valid dictionary keys; most importantly, they must be unique across all target types.
+Otherwise, the keywords can be any valid dictionary keys, and they must be unique within each target type.

-You don't need to feed an image for each target to the transformation call: in our example below, we have four targets (two `image`, one `mask`, and one `float_mask`), but we only transform three images.
+You do not need to use all specified keywords in a transformation call.
+However, at least the target with the `'image'` keyword must be present in each transformation call.
+In our example below, we only transform three targets even though we defined four target keywords explicitly (and there are some implicit keywords as well for the other target types).

 You cannot define your own target types; that would require re-implementing all existing transforms.